mergeweb/docs/_posts/2018-03-12-css-standards-philosophy.md

 ### Four space indents
  Since we aren't using brackets, this keeps the Sass clearer and also is aligned with our Javascript and PHP standards.
- Most code editors can be set up to use four spaces as the default indent.
+ Most code editors can be set up to use four spaces as the default line indent.

 ### Multi-line css
 Selectors and properties each get their own line.